 - Prevent pollutant emissions to the atmosphere to a great extent.

-- sometimes Steam traced/Electric traced insulation, Regeneration insulation, jacketing, etc are used as per process/licensor requirement.
+- Sometimes Steam traced/Electric traced insulation, Regeneration insulation, jacketing, etc. are used as per process/licensor requirements.

-- Fireproofing, fire protection, and acoustic insulation (to absorb vibration) are provided based on project specification/ ITB requirements.
+- Fireproofing, fire protection, and acoustic insulation (to control noise and absorb vibration) are provided based on project specifications/ ITB requirements.